edriso/scandiweb-assignment/README.md

 # Scandiweb Assignment

-Welcome to the Scandiweb Junior Developer test assignment repository.
-This web application, built with PHP, MySQL, Reactjs, and SASS, provides two essential pages:
+Welcome to my repository for Scandiweb Junior Developer test assignment.
+This web application is crafted using PHP, MySQL, Reactjs, React Query v4 (for efficient query caching), and SASS.

+The application offers two essential pages:

 1. **Product List Page**: Displaying a comprehensive list of products with various details and supporting delete functionality.
 2. **Add Product Page**: Empowering users to seamlessly add new products to the system.